AneczkaH/exercise-6-mr-coffee---login-register-AneczkaH/README.md

 LOGOUT
-HOME - all schedules with users (name is a link to link to user schedules) MY Schedules - page with schedules of the logged in user, logged user can delete owns schedules and add new ones
+HOME - all schedules with users (name is a link to link to user schedules) MY Schedules - page with schedules of the logged in user, logged user can delete owns schedules and add new ones Validation of schedule.

 TO DO
 1 - wprowadzić async - await
-2 - dodać walidację harmonogramu oraz zmienic reprezentacje czasu na HH:MM oraz posortować po dniach pracy (na stronie wyświetlić zamiast 1-7 nazwy dni tygodnia)
+2 -  posortować po dniach pracy (na stronie wyświetlić zamiast 1-7 nazwy dni tygodnia) 3 - dodać/poprawić wyświetlanie error?
-3 - dodać/poprawić wyświetlanie error oraz dodać podpowiedzi podczas wpisywania danych (formularz rejestracji) rozbić funkcje walidacji na poszczególne funkcje walidacyjne pól.?
+4 - dodać walidace na serwerze.